by Jamie Sumner

 Nova and her sister had previously lived in many different foster homes since being taken away from their mentally ill mother (possibly schizophrenia is hinted at) when Nova was 5.
 Their grand plan was to run away once Bridget turned 18 and could take care of them.
 But now Bridget is gone and Nova doesn’t know where.
 When the launch comes and goes (with disastrous results), Nova finally comes to terms with the truth about where her sister has gone and what it means for her.

-Panteleakos is a special ed teacher with experience in the foster care world.
+Panteleakos has worked in special education with experience in the foster care world, and has Aspberger’s herself (see comments below).
 She has a list of credentials as long as my arm and also did a ton of research with other experts.
-However, she is not herself autistic, and in light of recent scrutiny surrounding the ASD community, I have to remain skeptical unless a member of that community endorses this book.

 by Cynthia Lord